 Major Steps in Manual Installation:

-- Create a new MySQL database and user.
+- Creating a new MySQL Database and User

-Step #1 – Upload WordPress Files to Server
+1. Upload WordPress Files to Shared Hosting Server

 First we download the latest version of WordPress from the WordPress.org repository.
 Uploading the WordPress files to your hosting server can be done in two major ways.